- Scott Perelman

 Scott Perelman joined the Florida men’s tennis staff in August of 2012 as the Volunteer Assistant Coach.
-Perelman spent the past three seasons in the same role at the University of North Carolina.
+Perelman spent three seasons in the same role at the University of North Carolina from 2010-12 before joining the Gators.

 Perelman joined the Gator staff with over 20 years of collegiate coaching experience, in addition to serving as the personal coach for ATP professional Chris Woodruff from 1993-99.

-In each of Perelman's three years North Carolina the team advanced to the second round of the NCAA Tournament, including a Round of 16 appearance in 2012.
+In each of Perelman’s three years at North Carolina, the team advanced to the second round of the NCAA Tournament, including a Round of 16 appearance in 2012.

 After lettering in tennis for four years as an undergraduate at Ball State University from 1973-77, Perelman began his coaching career with assistant coaching and administrative coaching positions at various colleges and tennis clubs.